fredlcore/BSB-LAN/docs/en/supported_heating_systems.md

 [](){#OCI420}
 ## Configuration settings for OCI420 ##

 Getting the OCI420 to work properly can be a bit challenging if it is not already part of an existing LPB network.
 If you connect the OCI420 for the first time to your heater and have no other LPB heating device, you will most likely get "error 81" which indicates that there is a bus error.
-But don't worry, most likely it's just a matter of configuring a few parameters to get it going.
+This error indicates a short circuit or no power on the LPB bus.
+There are two possible ways to solve it: configure the LPBKonfig0 parameter or providing power to the LPB bus with an external power supply.

+**Attention:** If the OCI420 is already connected to another LPB device, **do not make any changes here** and rather connect BSB-LAN to the other LPB device.
+It should work without any adjustments.

+### LPBKonfig0 parameter setting
+The LPBKonfig0 parameter can be configured if you get access to the low level parameters of the LMU (sometimes referred to as OEM or engineer parameters) through the heating system or the room controller.
+However getting access to the low level parameters might require a special code or key combination that varies depending on the manufacturer of the heating system.

 For the LMU64, the corresponding parameter is 604 (_LPBKonfig0_).
 It needs to be set as follows for using BSB-LAN as the only device connected to the OCI420:
 ```
 604.0 = 0
 604.1 = 1